sbal13/bookshelf-app/README.md

 4. Reusable Components - Are we properly reusing components?
 Are we able to have reused components exhibit different behavior based on their parent component?

 5. Rendering - Is information rendered in the correct locations?

-## Bonus

-- Make it so you a user can only add a book to the book shelf once.
-No duplicate books
-- Make it so a user can also search for books in bookshelf